Mitigating Dialogue Hallucination for Large Vision Language Models via Adversarial Instruction Tuning: Related Work

 \subsection{Adversarial Attacks on Language Models}

-Adversarial attacks aim to make the output predictions of a deep learning model incorrect by perturbing the input examples\,\cite{chakraborty2018adversarial, ilyas2018black}.
-Many adversarial attack approaches for LLMs have been developed\,\cite{wang2023adversarial, maus2023adversarial, zou2023universal}.
-AdvPrompt\,\cite{maus2023adversarial} finds adversarial prompts by increasing the perplexity of the output tokens, so as to generate nonsensical text.
-GCG\,\cite{zou2023universal} injects adversarial suffix prompts to input tokens to generate objectionable behavior, such as harmful content.
-However, since most of these attacks are \emph{incomprehensive} to humans, they are not directly applicable to generating adversarial dialogues for LMMs that must be in natural language.
+Adversarial attacks aim to ruin output predictions of a model by perturbing the input examples\,\cite{chakraborty2018adversarial, ilyas2018black}.
+For attacking LLMs, AdvPrompt\,\cite{maus2023adversarial} finds adversarial prompts to generate nonsensical text by increasing the perplexity of the output tokens.
+GCG\,\cite{zou2023universal} obtains adversarial suffix prompts to generate objectionable behavior, such as harmful content.
+Harmbench\,\cite{harmbench} proposed a framework for large-scale automated red teaming methods and defence of LLMs.
+However, since such generated adversarial prompts are \emph{incomprehensive} to humans, e.g., a sequence of random letters, they are \emph{not} directly applicable to generating adversarial dialogues for LVLMs that must be in natural language.